 Research-based jobs are advertised on specialist jobs boards like jobs.ac.uk.

-In many industries, it is relatively unusual to find a position advertised that specify requires advanced level qualifications.
+In many industries, it is relatively unusual to find a position advertised that specify postgraduate qualifications as a requirement.
 Employers and recruiters generally advertise vacancies using:

 - University careers services